styblope/cloud-cafe/lab_guide.md

 3. In these details, *master_ip* is the IP address of the master node for your IBM Cloud Private cluster.

 4. Copy and paste the configuration information to your command line, and press Enter.
+Hint: Click the icon on the right to copy all lines into the clipboard.

 ### Setup kubectl autocompletion